Last updated on August 5th, 2022 at 10:34 amW

 In 2019 I did research for my master’s thesis on the subject of mindfulness-based approaches to changes in lifestyle and health promotion.
 Alongside I led a couple of 8-week mindfulness and mindful eating programs based on Mindful Eating – Conscious Living by Jan Chozen Bays (MD) and Char Wilkins (LCSW).

-In 2020-2021, I’m propelling towards a career as a Clinical Nutritionist/ Registered Dietitian.
+Today I’m propelling towards a career as a Clinical Nutritionist/ Registered Dietitian through the Master’s program in Clinical Nutrition at The University of Oslo.

 If you want a copy of my CV or you’re looking for coaching, please don’t be a stranger.
 Contact me using the form at the bottom of this page.